Donald Forrester Brown: First World War

 When the First World War broke out, Brown continued to work on his farm for a year but then sold it and volunteered for the New Zealand Expeditionary Force (NZEF) on 19 October 1915.
 He received his training at Trentham Military Camp and embarked for the Middle East in January 1916 with the Ninth Reinforcements.
 By this time he had been promoted to corporal.
 The newly formed New Zealand Division was training in Egypt and when Brown arrived, he was posted to the 2nd Battalion, Otago Infantry Regiment.
 Within a few months he was on the Western Front in France with the rest of the division.

 On arrival in France, the New Zealanders were assigned to the Armentières sector of the Western Front.
 This area was considered to be a "nursery" sector, for introducing inexperienced troops to the Western Front.
 Brown's battalion was initially positioned to the east of Armentières.
 Despite being a quiet part of the front, it was still exposed to artillery and sniper fire.
 The battalion rotated regularly in and out of the front line, as it gained experience in trench warfare.
 In August 1916, the division began transferring to the Somme sector.

-The next month, Brown, by now a sergeant, was involved in the Battle of Flers–Courcelette, part of the Somme Offensive.
-On the opening day of the battle, 15 September, the 2nd Otago Battalion, alongside the 2nd Auckland Battalion, had to capture a series of German-held trenches from their position south-east of High Wood.
+The next month, Brown, by then a sergeant, was involved in the Battle of Flers–Courcelette, part of the Somme Offensive.
+On the opening day of the battle, 15 September, the 2nd Otago Battalion, alongside the 2nd Auckland Battalion, was ordered to capture a series of German-held trenches from their position south-east of High Wood.
 The advance commenced at 6:20 am.
 While the first trench was easily captured with the assistance of effective artillery support, his company came under heavy flanking machine gun fire while advancing to the next trench, which caused many casualties in the company.
 Brown, together with another soldier, Corporal Jesse Rodgers, attacked one machine gun post, killing the crew and capturing the gun.
 The remaining soldiers regrouped and prepared for an attack on the next trench.
 During a covering artillery barrage they once again came under fire from a machine gun post.
-Brown was amongst those who attacked this second machine gun post, swiftly dealing with the threat.
+Brown was among those who attacked this second machine gun post, swiftly dealing with the threat.